appwrite/rfc/018-custom-id-support.md

 - Function tags
 - Tasks
 - Webhooks
+- Functions
+- Teams
+- Memberships
+- Sessions
+- Executions
+- and more

+Basically all the resources in Appwrite that has a Create endpoint and all future similar resources will support Custom ID.

 The create resource endpoints for above resources will have a first required **id** parameter where users can send their custom id following the guidelines for validation.
 In every endpont, if the **id** parameter is received empty (required for backward compatibility with existing SDKs) or pre defined string, Appwrite will still generate the ids as it is already doing.